arnolddevos/epsilonio/README.md

 Fiber operations include `join`, `await` and `interrupt`.
 The semantics are intended to be the same as ZIO.

 Class `Arbiter` is not part of the API.
-An arbiter manages a group of fibers and implements the `race` operation.
+An arbiter manages a group of fibers and provides the `race` operation.

 ### Synchronization

-Implements `Transactor`.
+Defines `Transactor`.

 The state of each `Fiber` and `Arbiter` is held in a `Transactor`.
 This is an asynchronous variable that is modified by atomic `Transaction`s.